spieglt/nestur/README.md

 ## To do:

-- Find any bugs with mappers 0-4 and improve mapper 5 (MMC3)
+- Fix any bugs with mappers 0-4 and improve mapper 5 (MMC3)

 - DMC audio channel, high- and low-pass filters